glotzerlab/rowan/paper/paper.md

 style array broadcasting [@pyquat].
 Since NumPy is a *de facto* standard in scientific computing applications, such support is both a prerequisite for a package to be easily incorporated into existing code bases and a Pythonic way to achieve a performant solution.
-Meanwhile, other options have complex dependencies for accessing their full features or require conversion into some internal format, making them cumbersome to incorporate into existing code bases that need to operate on raw arrays [@npquat].
+Other packages that do support NumPy may have complex dependencies for accessing their full features or require conversion into some internal format, making them cumbersome to incorporate into existing code bases that need to operate on raw arrays [@npquat].

 The *rowan* package, named for William Rowan Hamilton, is a quaternion package that addresses these issues.
 By operating directly on NumPy arrays and offering